etalab-ia/albert-api/README.md

 ## 🚀 Quickstart

-Deploy Albert API quickly with Docker connected to own free model and start using it:
+Deploy OpenGateLLM quickly with Docker connected to own free model and start using it:

 ```bash
 make quickstart